GenHSI: Controllable Generation of Human-Scene Interaction Videos

 [{ [1][]{#1}

-{\teaserCaption \textbf{\coolname{}} is a user-friendly automatic generation system for controllable human-scene interaction video generation.
-We mimic the real-world filmmaking procedure, \ie, scriptwriting, previsualization, and animation, to generate an extendable cinematic video clip with arbitrary chain-of-actions in a consistent camera setting based on 3D-aware keyframes.
-Based on the user-specified image-based scene and 3D character with the action sequence prompt, our model will generate multiple 3D-aware keyframes, which are demonstrated with a border, and interpolate them into a continuous video using the pretrained video diffusion model. } }]
+{\teaserCaption \textbf{\coolname{}} is a 3D-aware controllable human-scene interaction (HSI) video generation method.
+We mimic the real-world filmmaking procedure, \ie, Script Writing, Previsualization, and Animation, to generate an extendable HSI video clip with arbitrary lengths of action chains.
+Given images of the scene and character with the action sequence prompt, our method will render multiple 3D-aware keyframes based on the posed 3D Gaussian avatar and 3D Gaussian scene.
+Finally, we interpolate them into a continuous video using the pretrained video diffusion model.
+The frames with colored borders are selected 3D-aware keyframes that map to the color human meshes. } }]